Large-Scale Velocity Dispersion and the Cosmic Web: Analytical model for one dimensional plane wave collapse

 for $a >= a_\times$.
 To get an estimate on $\sigma^2_c$ immediately after collapse, we evaluate this equation at $a = a_\times(1+\Delta a)$ with $\Delta a \ll 1$.
 Furthermore, we assume an Einstein de-Sitter (EdS) universe ($\Omega_m = \Omega_\mathrm{tot} = 1$), for which the growth factor scales as $D_+(a) = a$ and $\dot{D}_+(a) = \dot{a} = H_0^2 a^{-1/2}$ and obtain

-Recalling the shell crossing time of a plane wave $a_\times = A^{-1} k^{-2}$, we find that at fixed $\Delta a$, the comoving velocity dispersion $\sigma_c^2 \propto A^3 k^4$.
+Recalling the shell-crossing time of a plane wave $a_\times = A^{-1} k^{-2}$, we find that at fixed $\Delta a$, the comoving velocity dispersion $\sigma_c^2 \propto A^3 k^4$.
 The typical amplitude of the potential is dependent on the scale $k$ and related to the matter power spectrum as $A(k) \sim (P_{\delta\delta}(k) k^{-4})^{1/2}$.
-We therefore expect $\sigma_c^2 \propto P_{\delta\delta}^{3/2} k^{-2}$, which implies that for scales sufficiently smaller than the Hubble horizon at radiation-matter equality, $k > k_\mathrm{eq}$, small scale perturbations are expected to have lower velocity dispersion at a fixed time after shell crossing.
+We therefore expect $\sigma_c^2 \propto P_{\delta\delta}^{3/2} k^{-2}$, which implies that for scales sufficiently smaller than the Hubble horizon at radiation-matter equality, $k > k_\mathrm{eq}$, small-scale perturbations are expected to have lower velocity dispersion at a fixed time after shell-crossing.
 Of course, this is only a very rough model of the actual physics, neglecting the three dimensional nature of collapse, the presence of perturbations on all scales and post-collapse corrections.